warna720/fr24/README.md

 - Clear up unused models and factories (User)
 - Implement possibility to check in ticket
 - Make sure no duplicate seatings booked on same flight (maybe a feature because airlines already do this /joke)
+- FlightController should not return all flights, should have some form of pagination